• Skip to primary navigation

 Have you ever thought of the possibility of your dog going off-leash while you are walking along a busy road?
 Let’s say he is lucky enough to escape the risk of being hit by a moving car; how do you plan to retrieve your lost dog?

 Your dog can go off-leash anytime and place.
-It happens most of the time, and many dog owners can relate to such experiences.
-But if you have the information of the dog in the ID tag intact, you do not need to worry that much.
-Your dog will be retrieved and brought back to you in no time.
+It happens often, and many dog owners can relate to such experiences.
+But if you have the dog’s information in the ID tag updated, you do not need to worry that much.
+Your dog will likely be retrieved and returned to you in no time.

-So, try to keep the information on the ID tag up-to-date and, if possible, keep a few pictures of your dog.
+So, keep the information on the ID tag up-to-date and, if possible, keep a few pictures of your dog.
 You may need them for a missing dog poster whenever the unexpected happens.

 No dog owner wishes to experience such a case because it could be energy-draining and financially demanding.
 But it can happen to any dog owner.
 So, be prepared for surprises.